Latest Covid-19 guidance for passengers

 - Face coverings will continue to be mandatory in:

-- all terminal landside areas, prior to and including the security search area (before departing),
+- all terminal landside areas, prior to and including the security search area;

-- the entire arrivals process after aircraft disembarkation until exiting the airport terminal; and
+- the entire arrivals process, from aircraft gate until exiting the airport terminal;

 - on all airport buses.